 This course continues to build upon the grammar of the first two years and introduces the students to more complex grammatical constructions.
 Students will be reading lengthier abridged prose with an eye towards progressing to genuine Latin readings.

 This course continues to build upon the grammar, vocabulary, and rhetoric introduced in Latin 300, and it also introduces students to poetics and meters.
 Readings include selections from prose and poetry authors such as Caesar, Ovid, Vergil, and Martial.

-This course is designed to prepare the students to take the AP Exam based upon Vergil’s Aeneid and Caesar’s De Bello Gallico.
+This course is designed to prepare the students to take the AP Exam based upon The Aeneid of Vergil and The De Bello Gallico of Julius Caesar.
 The course follows the AP Syllabus based on selections from the Aeneid and De Bello Gallico.
 Students must read the Aeneid in English during the summer to prepare for the course.

 Post AP Latin: Putting the grammar to use